Knowledge Quarter, Liverpool: University of Liverpool

 The University of Liverpool is consistently ranked in the top 200 universities worldwide and is globally recognised for its research in health and life sciences, science and engineering, humanities and social sciences.
 It educates over 30,000 students every year, around 30% of which are overseas international students.
 The university was founded in 1881 as University College Liverpool and was granted university status in 1884 as part of the Victoria University.
 1903 saw the institution become independent as the University of Liverpool.
 UoL is one of the original six 'red brick universities' and a member of the prestigious N8 and Russell Groups.
 The main campus is around Brownlow Hill in Liverpool's Knowledge Quarter and it also has a partner university in Suzhou, China.
+In 2026, the University of Liverpool completed a 2,525 m² extension to the Liverpool School of Architecture.
+This brought the school’s total area to 9,220 m².

 Paddington Village

 Paddington Village is an urban village at the eastern gateway to Liverpool city centre comprising buildings dedicated to science, technology, education and health.
 Owned by Liverpool City Council, the area is being developed in three phases, the first of which (Paddington Central) commenced in 2017.
 Later phases will be named Paddington South and Paddington North.
 Paddington Village is currently home to Royal College of Physicians, The University of Liverpool's International College, Novotel, a multi-storey car park, as well as others.
 Imminent plans include a new residential development and two office buildings to be known as Hemisphere One and Hemisphere Two, with construction set to begin in 2025.
+By 2026, Hemisphere One was reported to be a £51.7 million redesigned life sciences building with eight storeys and approximately 150,000 square feet of laboratory and office space.
+Construction work is expected to take 22 months.
 Mayor of the Liverpool City Region Steve Rotheram has promised to improve transport to Paddington Village and the wider Knowledge Quarter, which may in the future include some form of trackless tram technology.
+In March 2026, Liverpool City Council and the University of Liverpool started a public consultation process for Paddington Village South, which is a later phase of the development focusing on research and progress development spaces, green spaces, and improved links along Crown Street.
+Furthermore, the plans include a new building for the university's chemical science department, an AI materials innovations hub and two additional commercial buildings.The project's first results are expected towards the end of 2027, and the Chemical Sciences Building is scheduled to open in 2031.